MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

     ![Selecting columns for the model](Images/preprocess-select-columns-dialog.png)

     _Selecting columns for the model_
+	> IMORTANT: The Select Columns in Dataset module used to be called Project Columns.
+The screenshots in the remainder of this lab refer to the Select Columns in Dataset as Project Columns.
+These will be updated in the future.

-1. The Properties pane indicates that the Project Columns module will pass through all columns from the dataset except "normalized-losses."
-Confirm that your Project Columns module is configured to do the same.
+1. The Properties pane indicates that the Select Columns module will pass through all columns from the dataset except "normalized-losses."
+Confirm that your Select Columns module is configured to do the same.

     ![Final column selection](Images/preprocess-final-project-properties.png)

     _Final column selection_

 1. You are building a real model in this lab, but it is a relatively simple one.
 In larger and more complex experiments containing many modules, it's easy to lose track of what each module does and why.
 A nice feature of Azure Machine Learning Studio is that if you double-click a module on the experiment canvas, you can annotate it with comments.
-Double-click the Project Columns module and type "Exclude normalized-losses" in the text box that pops up.
-To display the comment, click the down-arrow in the Project Columns box.
+Double-click the Select Columns module and type "Exclude normalized-losses" in the text box that pops up.
+To display the comment, click the down-arrow in the Select Columns box.
 If you wish to change the comment, simply right-click the module and select **Edit Comment** from the menu that pops up.

     ![Adding and viewing comments](Images/preprocess-seeing-box-comments.png)

     _Adding and viewing comments_

 1. Now it's time to remove rows containing blank values.
-Type "clean" into the search box and drag the Clean Missing Data module to the experiment canvas and connect it to the output of the Project Columns module.
+Type "clean" into the search box and drag the Clean Missing Data module to the experiment canvas and connect it to the output of the Select Columns module.
 In the Properties pane, select **Remove entire row** from the list under **Cleaning mode** to clean the data by removing rows that have at least one missing value.

     ![Removing rows with missing values](Images/preprocess-clean-missing-properties.png)